tarko/ls13blue8-scripts/README.md

 ### exec-notify.c

-I created this statically linked binary (for maximum compatibility) for easy process execution logging to syslog (which me immediately sent to trusted central collector)
+I created this statically linked binary (for maximum compatibility) for easy process execution logging to syslog (which we immediately sent to trusted central collector)

 ### network/arpmac-to-ipsg-bindings.rb